 Parental involvement: Most stock photo sites require users to be 18, so you’ll need to act as the custodian of their account.

 Best Small Businesses for Kids

-Encouraging your kid to work and make some extra money is great, but what’s even better is encouraging an entrepreneurial spirit.
-Running a small business imparts all kinds of lessons, including inventory control, quality control, accounting, and sourcing, to name just a few.
+Encouraging your kid to embrace hard work to make some extra money is great, but what’s even better is encouraging an entrepreneurial spirit.
+Running a small business imparts all kinds of valuable lessons, such inventory control, quality control, accounting and product sourcing.